jvandertil/blog/content/posts/2019-11-01_GuidCombSpan.md

 | GenerateCombSpanScratch | 16.87 ns | 0.0834 ns | 0.0780 ns |  0.38 | 0.0095 |     - |     - |      40 B |
 {{< /table >}}

-To remove the final allocations I will use the new API's introduced in .NET Core 3.0 (and .NET Standard 2.1) for the `Guid` type.
+To remove the final allocations I will use the new APIs introduced in .NET Core 3.0 (and .NET Standard 2.1) for the `Guid` type.
 The constructor `Guid(ReadOnlySpan<byte>)` and `TryWriteBytes(Span<byte>)`, which looks like this.

 ```cs